 B.A. in Art History

-The study of art develops visual and critical abilities, and trains students to relate direct observation to appropriate historical, political, social and environmental contexts, and to use their experiences in languages, literature, philosophy, theology, and a variety of other fields of study.
+The study of art develops visual and critical abilities, and trains students to relate direct observation to historical, political, social, and environmental contexts.
+This work engages and expands upon students’ experiences in languages, literature, philosophy, theology, and other fields of study.
 Most art history courses (prefix ARTH) emphasize the study of original works of art in Washington area museums, and many involve intensive research and writing experience.